Brand Strategy for Start-ups and Beyond

-So, in conclusion, if you’re working on the brand strategy of a business, remember that there is a world of difference between the actions you need to take for a start-up to those you would take for an early-stage business or for an established brand.
-The work differs, not just because of the size or stage the business has reached but also due to the reason that business is seeking your support with its brand strategy.
+In conclusion, if you're working on the brand strategy of a business, remember that there is a world of difference between the actions you need to take for a startup to those you would take for an early stage business or for an established brand.
+The work differs not just because of the size or stage the business has reached, but also due to the reason that business is seeking your support with its brand strategy.

 That's it for this week.
 Do subscribe to the Brand Tuned newsletter to get weekly updates.
 I'd also love to get your feedback, just send me an email to info at brandtuned.com.
 Finally, if you liked the episode, please do share it with your friends and colleagues and review it on iTunes or whichever platform you use to listen to podcasts.
 If you leave us a five star review, it means more people will listen and we can spread the word much more quickly about the podcast.
 Thank you and bye for now.